Movie Moves for Knotted Surfaces with Markings: Marked Smooth Movie Theorem

 Next define $g_t:\K_{[a_1,b_1]} \to \K_{[a_1,b_1]}$ by $g_t:=\cup_{c\in[a_1,b_1]} P^c_t(\M_c)$.
 By construction $g_t(M_{[a_1,b_1]})=g_t(M_{[a_1,b_1]})$ for each $t\in [0,1]$.
 The fact that $g_t$ is an isotopy of $(\K,\M)$ follows from the uniform flow of each level set and the fact that $g_t$ is an isotopy of the marking.

-\begin{lem} Whenever an unmarked movie move, that does not contain a type I critical point ($\MM=\MM_i$ for $i=1,\ldots,7, 9, 10, 11$), is performed on a marked movie of a marked knotted surface diagram $(\K,\M)$ it can be arranged, using level preserving isotopies and exchanging critical points, so that there are no marked points in the portions of the stills affected by $\MM$. \end{lem} \proof
+\begin{lemma} Whenever an unmarked CS-movie move, that does not contain a type I critical point ($\MM=\MM_i$ for $i=1,\ldots,7, 9, 10, 11$), is performed on a marked CS-movie of a marked knotted surface diagram $(\K,\M)$ it can be arranged, using level preserving isotopies and exchanging critical points, so that there are no marked points in the portions of the stills affected by $\MM$. \end{lemma} \proof

 Let $(\K,\M)$ and $\MM$ be given as in the lemma with generic projection and Morse function $p_1$.
-What one would like to do is to perform a level preserving isotopy that isotopes the marking away from the unmarked movie move.
+What one would like to do is to perform a level preserving isotopy that isotopes the marking away from the unmarked CS-movie move.
 However, this cannot always be done directly.
 Sometimes we will need to exchange critical levels of certain critical points.
 See the diagram on the left of figure \ref{fig:UnmarkedMovieMoveExample} and note that the type I critical points with values in between the type II branch points obstruct an isotopy through markings.
 The following procedure works in general.

 Let $c_1< \cdots<c_n$ be the $n$ type I,II and III critical points of $p_1\comp p(\K)$.
 Let $\D_{[a_1,b_1]}$ be a collection of sub-diagrams operated on by $\MM$.
 If $\M\cap \D_{[a_1,b_1]}=\nullset$ then there is nothing to prove.
 Otherwise, exchange critical points until there are no type I critical points in $\K_{[a_1,b_1]}$.
 This can always be done for this list of movie moves since they do not involve type I critical points.
 If there are no type I critical points in $\K_{[a,b]}$ then there exists an isotopy $h\colon \R^4\times[0,1]\to \R^4$ such that $h_s(\overline{M})$ is a marking for each $s\in [0,1]$ and $p(h_1(\overline{M}))\cap \D_{[a_1,b_1]}=\nullset$.